Learn the 12 most common reasons UK drivers fail their MOT and find out how you can avoid them. Ensure your car passes the test on the first go.

 Regularly maintaining your vehicle and addressing any issues promptly can help prevent MOT failure.
 However, if you do fail your test, follow the steps outlined above to appeal the result or schedule a retest.
 And remember, pre-MOT inspections can also save you time and money in the long run by catching potential issues early on.

-Preparing for an upcoming MOT test?
+Want to know your car's MOT status and history, then use our free MOT checker.
+If your preparing for an upcoming MOT test?
 Refer to our complete MOT checklist and guide.